 There was just one problem: Wolfgang Amadeus Mozarthadn’t written the introduction yet.
 Evidently, the master composer was also an expert procrastinator, since he had actually been working that day – just on something else.

 According to an account published in 1845, eventually Mozart’s companions convinced him that he could delay no longer and at midnight he went back to his room to get to work.
 He slogged away all night, as his wife plied him with punch to keep him awake.
 In the end, he pulled it off, but it delayed the next evening’s performance because there wasn’t time for the introduction to be copied or rehearsed.

+Like many people, I’m a supreme expert at procrastination.
+When I ought to be working on an assignment, with the clock ticking towards my deadline, I’ll sit there watching pointless political interviews or wasting time on cyberloafing.
 I always believed in procrastination, but my schoolteachers and parents had completely opposite views.
 They were always after me to finish my studies and homework first.
 Now, Grant and his team found the benefits of procrastination through their research.
 I wish they had done this research 50 years ago!